 On the other hand coliving is most often rented, and provides a layout of private space comprising only a bedroom (maybe an ensuite bathroom), therefore does not overlap with cohousing on either count.

-There are always exceptions, indeed use or even ownership of studios within coliving spaces are an example of a segment that could grow—unhelpfully blurring definitions.
+There are always exceptions, indeed use or even ownership of studios within coliving spaces are an example of a segment that could grow—blurring definitions.

 What of engagement?

 A community in which some members are not participating, is a broken community.
-One does not move into a coliving space simply to use its facilities—we join with the purpose of being part of the community, and investing effort to maintain it.
+One does not move into a coliving space simply to use its facilities—we join with the purpose of being part of the community, and investing effort to support and improve it.